Abilene History in Plain Sight DVDs

 Abilene History in Plain Sight is a DVD series focusing on various aspects of Abilene, Texas, history.
 Produced and narrated by local historian Jay Moore, the DVDs provide a glimpse into Abilene history.
-Eleven titles are available:
+Twelve titles are available:

 Abilene Beginnings — The story of how milepost 407 became Abilene, a story worth knowing.
 25 minutes.